Meaford Power Station

 Meaford Power Station was a coal-fired power station situated on the River Trent at Meaford near Stone in Staffordshire.
+It was the first new power station to be commissioned after World War II.

 History

 Meaford A

 In June 1919, it was proposed that a 'joint power station' should be established in the Trentham or Barlaston areas to supply all of North Staffordshire.

 The North West Midlands Joint Electricity Authority (NWMJEA) was established in 1928 under the Electricity (Supply) Act 1919 (9 & 10 Geo.
 5. c.
 100), taking over the existing power stations in Stoke-on-Trent and Stafford.

 Before the Meaford site was selected, in 1939 the North West Midlands Joint Electricity Authority considered a site further north, opposite Hem Heath Colliery, in Newstead, Stoke-on-Trent.
 The Joint Electricity Authority required a site for a 60MW power station near Stoke (as it was the largest consumer of electricity in the area), and where a supply of 1.5 million gallons of water a day could be obtained.
 The River Trent itself was too polluted, but suitably clean water could be obtained from the Stoke sewage works at Strongford, near Barlaston.

-On 2 March 1939, the NWMJEA decided to construct a power station at Meaford, and after an enquiry in July 1939 an inquiry by the Electricity Commissioners agreed to the development.
+On 2 March 1939, the NWMJEA decided to construct a power station at Meaford, and after an enquiry in July 1939 an inquiry by the Electricity Commissioners agreed to the development and a Special Order was issued by the then Minister of Power to acquire the site in November 1941.

-After delays caused by the Second World War, the North West Midlands Joint Electricity Authority began work on Meaford Power Station in 1945, with the structure being built by Dorman Long.
+After delays caused by the Second World War, the North West Midlands Joint Electricity Authority began work on Meaford Power Station in February 1945, with the structure being built by Dorman Long.
+On July 17, 1945, the foundation stone of the main building was laid by Major Gwilym Lloyd George, then Minister of Fuel and Power and two years and three months later, in spite of the difficulties imposed by an unusually wet summer followed by the severe winter of 1946 / 47, the station was officially opened by Mr. Emanuel Shinwell on October 28, 1947.

-The station was opened on 20 October 1947 by Manny Shinwell – the first power station to come into operation after the war.
 The station was known as Meaford A power station even before the B station was built, as the proposal was always for two phases of construction.
-It had a generating capacity of 120 megawatts (MW), comprising four 30 MW GEC turbo-alternators, fed by boilers on a 'range system'.
+It had a generating capacity of 120 megawatts (MW), comprising four 30 MW GEC turbo-alternators, fed by six pulverised fuel Babcock and Wilcox high-head boilers of 240,000 lb/hr.
 It had two brick 350 ft tall chimneys, one at either end of the station, and two 250 ft tall concrete cooling towers.
 The generating capacity, electricity production and thermal efficiency are shown in the table.